dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 ### Modularity

 If complexity is the lack of knowledge of how a system behaves, especially when changes are made to it, we should find a coherent structure to separate the parts of our system that should not be interdependent.
 When we reduce the coupling between stuff that is not coherent, we only need to "load" the stuff in our brains that has the same concern, when applying changes to it and therefore reduce the possibility that changes affect too many other parts of the system that we are not able to track at once.
 It's divide and conquer.
 The concern of a thing plays an important role here.
 But not only one.
 Make sure that the parts of your system are responsible only for one thing.
-But responsibility should be interpreted differently here.
+But "responsibility" should be interpreted differently here.
 It´s about the actor or driver of change.
-This can be a group of users or stakeholder, but not only.
+This can be a group of users or stakeholders, but not only.
 Keep this also in mind when deciding which behavior should be grouped into one coherent module.

 In summary, the following are the properties that systems should have that help us master essential complexity.
 Therefore, systems should be: